10 of the best afternoon teas in Hampshire

 The Royal Hotel, Isle of Wight

-Beautiful afternoon teas served on the conservatory or terrace.
+Beautiful afternoon teas served on the conservatory, terrace or Hambrough Bar.
 Enjoy an assortment of sandwiches, cakes, patisseries and of course, scones and cream.

 • Eating out in Hampshire - best restaurants - Whether you’re looking for fine dining, pub food, a romantic meal for 2 or a taste of something from further afield, eating out in Hampshire really has something for everyone.
 Here’s our guide to the best local restaurants and pubs.